Growth Options document

 4.79 The JCS currently defines a broad city centre with different areas for retail, leisure and office uses.
 The broad area lies inside the city walls, along with the area around Sainsbury's south of Queens Road, Riverside, the railway station and the area around Norwich City's football ground.
 This area is shown on the map in appendix 2.
 The most likely areas which could be included in the city centre are;

-• Land to the west of the Inner Ring Road between Dereham Road and the Barn Road roundabout;
+- Land to the west of the Inner Ring Road between Dereham Road and the Barn Road roundabout;

-• Land near the River Wensum to the east of Norwich City Football Club (Laurence Scott Electromotors, the Utilities Site and the Deal Ground).
+- Land near the River Wensum to the east of Norwich City Football Club (Laurence Scott Electromotors, the Utilities Site and the Deal Ground).

 Options

+Option CC1 Retain the current definition for planning purposes of the city centre Retaining the current city centre boundaries would encourage intensification of city centre uses within the currently defined area, enabling the centre to remain relatively compact, vital and vibrant and to continue to be well served by public transport.
 A positive approach to identifying sites for city centre uses within the currently defined centre would enable appropriate sites for jobs, homes and services to be identified.
 In addition, the recent trend to make more intensive use of existing buildings, most particularly shops and offices, could be further encouraged.
+Effective design policies could continue to ensure that intensification does not affect the historic character of the city centre.
+This could be done through continued use of the City Centre Conservation Area Appraisal, with updating it if necessary.
+This is the favoured option. |

+Option CC2 Enlarge the area defined as the city centre The limited amount of space and sites within the currently defined city centre may not be able to provide for the increased need for city centre functions identified in the evidence base without intensifying the use of land, which risks having a negative impact on the historic character of the city.
 If locations cannot be identified for city centre uses such as retailing in the currently defined centre, there is a risk that more out of town development could take place which could undermine city centre vitality and viability in the long term.
 However, extending town centre uses could also encourage less intensive, car based, land hungry development which would be more difficult to serve effectively by public transport.
+This is a reasonable alternative. |

 Question

-1. Should the area defined as the city centre be extended?
+- Should the area defined as the city centre be extended?

 Strategic city centre policy